retro16/acsi2stm/doc/compiling.md

  * ACSI_DUMMY_BOOT_SECTOR: If no SD card is detected, the ACSI2STM will respond to a boot sector read with a dummy boot sector displaying a message that no SD card was detected.
 Very useful but not 100% SCSI-compliant (some drivers may not like it).
    Set it to 0 to disable that feature and restore 100% normal behavior.
+   Strict mode jumper must be set to 0 to enable this feature at runtime.
  * ACSI_BOOT_OVERLAY: If set to 1, the boot sector of non-bootable SD cards will be patched with boot code to display a message.
    This way, people that don't know what to do will have a better user experience.
 Requires ACSI_DUMMY_BOOT_SECTOR.
+   Strict mode jumper must be set to 0 to enable this feature at runtime.
  * ACSI_SD_MAX_SPEED: Maximum SD card speed in MHz.
 If SD communication fails, the driver automatically retries at a lower speed.
  * ACSI_ACK_FILTER: Enables filtering the ACK line, adding a tiny latency.
 May improve DMA reliability at the expense of speed.
  * ACSI_CS_FILTER: Enables filtering on the CS line, adding a tiny latency.
 This is necessary to sample the data bus at the right